-*NA if no previously-accepted model.
+*NA if no previously-accepted hurricane model.

-B. Provide a comparison with the statewide personal and commercial residential loss costs produced by the model on an average industry basis.
+B. Provide a comparison with the statewide personal and commercial residential hurricane loss costs produced by the hurricane model on an average industry basis.

-C. Provide the 95% confidence interval on the differences between the means of the historical and modeled personal and commercial residential loss.
+C. Provide the 95% confidence interval on the differences between the means of the historical and modeled personal and commercial residential hurricane loss costs.

+D. Provide the average annual zero deductible statewide personal and commercial residential hurricane loss costs produced using the list of hurricanes in the Base Hurricane Storm Set as defined in Standard M-1, Base Hurricane Storm Set, based on the 2017 Florida Hurricane Catastrophe Fund’s personal and commercial residential zero deductible exposure data found in the file named “hlpm2017c.exe.”

+Average Annual Zero Deductible Statewide Personal and

+Commercial Residential Hurricane Loss Costs